 “Graphene has high potential for health applications.
 But more research is needed before we can claim it is entirely safe.
 Among other things, we know that graphene does not degrade easily” says Jie Sun, Associate Professor at the Department of Micro Technology and Nanoscience.

 Good bacteria are also killed by the graphene.
-But that’s not a problem, as the effect is localised and the balance of microflora in the body remains undisturbed.
+But that’s not a problem, as the effect is localized and the balance of microflora in the body remains undisturbed.

 “We want to prevent bacteria from creating an infection.
 Otherwise, you may need antibiotics, which could disrupt the balance of normal bacteria and also enhance the risk of antimicrobial resistance by pathogens” says Santosh Pandit, postdoc at Biology and Biological Engineering.